animation

 Inbred Jed - Spec project for MTV - early 90s

 Enjoy below the many aspects and elements of 2-d projects throughout the years.
 The styles vary in as many ways as the subject matter and projects themselves did.
 As with most animation projects, there are many elements in the work that need to come together for a piece to work.
 These are usually done by multiple artists with differing styles.
 I’ve presented below projects and work on almost all roles with the art form.
 Also showcased are examples of shorts and other projects I’ve worked on throughout the years.
 Some companies I’ve worked with include: Plural Pictures, Animink, Happy Trails Animation and others.
+Of the many tasks I’ve been working on, I have been a writer, producer, director, illustrator, background designer, character animator, key frame animator, cleanup, production, frame painter, and many, many others.
+Hell, I’ve even been known to water the plants.

 In a perfect world, if I could work full-time on my own animation projects, I don’t think I’d ever quit.

-below: Jimmy’s Donut (2018) - not 3d animation :)
+below: watch the award-winning, Jimmy’s Donut (2018)

 Early 3d Techniques

 Sometime after 1995, I had a conversation with an animation producer about how to get a job in Animation.
 His advice was two-fold.
-1. Get a copy of a 3-d computer program, then called Playmation and teach myself how to do it, and 2.
+1. Get a copy of a 3-d computer program, then called Playmation, and teach myself how to do it, and 2.
 Move to LA or New York.
 I followed exactly half of his advice.

 It took considerable time, effort and even money, but over the course of a year or so, I was able to do rudimentary 3-d animation.
 I burned through two hard drives and tied up the phone line for endless hours downloading models and textures from the BBS, but was able to learn the ins-and-outs of the craft while I experimented with the modeler and the stage setup.
 With each new version of the software, there were exciting new features within the physics, spline modeling and interface to play with.
 So I learned the basics of inverse kinematics, ray-tracing, texturing, lighting, refraction and other concepts which are built into the new programs automatically these days.
 You have to remember, at the time the brand new “Toy Story” was at the forefront of the industry.
 Other than that were short films and test reels - and not much else.
+Today’s programs and platforms have gone beyond what we were imagining in those days.
+Unreal engine and Blender do for free what would cost $25,000 plus (minimum) in those days.
+And my Iphone has more computing power than ten of the IBM 486 machine I owned in those days.

 Test of an Old Man